PeirongShi/CanterburyCommuto/README.md

 The first type uses route segments before the first common point and after the last common point, since humans are free entities that can move around and decide to meet early or part later from the common points.
 Rectangles are created around the route segments before and after the common points.
 The intersection of the rectangles of the given width is evaluated.
 If the value of the intersection area over the smaller rectangle area is larger than a certain threshold, the route segment pairs will be kept.
 The first and last overlapping nodes will be redetermined through these route pairs kept by the rectangle approximation.

 After selecting any of the two methods mentioned above, you will receive a follow-up question asking if you would like to obtain the information before and after the overlap, but this will lead to higher costs, as your API is called for more times.
+You may answer 'no', if you are operating on a tight budget.

 The second type of approximation uses a buffer, whose distance can be chosen by the user optionally.
 The intersection area of the buffers created along the two routes within a pair will be recorded.
 The ratios of the intersection over the two buffers will then be calculated.